itsyeren/data-lda/README.md

-## Latent Dirichlet Allocation (Gizli Dirichlet Dağılımı)
+## Latent Dirichlet Allocation (LDA)

-LDA algoritmasını kullanarak metin verileri üzerinde konu modellemesi gerçekleştirin.

-- Metni önceden işleyin
+Perform topic modeling on text data using the LDA algorithm.

+- Pre-process the text
-- LDA modelini eğitin ve ayarlayın
+- Train and fine-tune the LDA model
-- Potansiyel konuları keşfedin
-- LDA'nızı kullanarak yeni metnin konusunu tahmin edin

-Alıştırmaya başlamak için, `jupyter notebook` içinde `03-LDA.ipynb` dosyasını açın ve talimatları izleyin.

-🚀 Sıra sizde!
+- Discover potential topics
+- Predict the topic of the new text using your LDA